 This topology is a multipoint connection topology where one long cable connects all the nodes in a network.
 Every node is linked with the network via a tap and a drop line.
 Drop line is the connection between main cable and the node while Tap is the connector.
 This topology can connect limited number of nodes.

-Bus network topology provides easy installation facility.
+Bus topology provides easy installation facility.
 It require very less cable than other topologies hence not so expensive.

-Bus network topology includes difficult reconnection and fault isolation.
+Bus topology includes difficult reconnection and fault isolation.
 Signal reflection at taps can cause quality degradation.
 A fault in the main cable can cause the failure of the whole network.

 This topology is a point-to-point connection topology where each node is dedicatedly connected to the hub.
 Hub is the central controller that connects all the devices in the network.
 The devices are not connected directly in this topology.
 When a node send data to other it is firstly received by hub then it is transmitted to the receiver.